gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that file permissions are supported on these platforms when you use Java 7 and later, and is supported for all Java versions on Linux, OS X, Windows and FreeBSD for x86 and amd64 architectures.

-If you wish to have support for file permissions on other platforms and architectures, please help us out with porting our native integration to these platforms.
+If you wish to have support for file permissions on other platforms and architectures, please help us port our native integration to these platforms.

 ### Support for terminal integration on certain platforms